mergermarket/leprechaun-cache/README.md

 The locking means that when the cache expires, only one process will handle the miss and call the (potentially expensive) re-generation method.

-If `returnStale` is true, then all requests for the same key will return a stale version of the cache while it is being regenerated (including the process that is performing the regeneration)
+If `returnStale` is true, then it will call the `onMiss` handler in order to update the cache.
+If it takes longer then `waitTimeMs` then it will return the stale data

 If `returnStale` is false (or there is nothing already in the cache), then all requests for that key will wait until the update is complete, and then return the updated version from the cache